Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 You might be puzzled to see that the horizon appears as a perfectly straight line.
 Does this suggest that the Earth is flat?
 Not at all!

 The key to understanding this phenomenon lies in how weather satellites transmit this data.
-LRPT and HRPT are **direct broadcasts**, meaning they send the image line-by-line rather than capturing and transmitting an entire, instantaneous picture.
+All signals described in this guide are **direct broadcasts**, meaning they send the image line-by-line rather than capturing and transmitting an entire, instantaneous picture.
 This process is akin to how a scanner works, scanning each line individually.

 Thanks to the satellite itself always pointing straight down and the nature of the line by line broadcast, no curvature is present on the resulting image.
 Sorry flat earthers!

 # Epilogue

-This guide has covered everything you need to know about VHF reception of weather satellites, if you want to learn how to use the data you gathered for scientific purposes, you can look at [Lego11's guide on weather prediction from the data you receive](](https://www.a-centauri.com/articoli/weather-predictions-from-satellite-data)).
+This guide has covered everything you need to know about VHF reception of weather satellites, if you want to learn how to use the data you gathered for scientific purposes, you can look at [Lego11's guide on weather prediction from the data you receive](https://www.a-centauri.com/articoli/weather-predictions-from-satellite-data).

 If you crave for something more interesting while remaining relatively easy and "5+ raw 1 km/px channels and full disk Earth imagery" piques your interest, you can check my **L-band** [reception guide]({{site.baseurl}}/docs/Radio/L band weather satellite reception guide) out!
 Thanks to Nooelec's **SawBird GOES** and people commonly giving dishes away after switching to terrestrial TV, this band usually costs no more than 50 bucks to set up.